sruon/SindenCompanion/README.md

 - Pass port as argument to DLL
 - FreeLibraryAndExitThread when crashed or requested to exit

+## Getting started
+- Download the most recent release from the release page
+- Unzip the content in the same folder as Lightgun.exe
+- Start SindenCompanion.exe
+- You may need to add the binary to your antivirus/Microsoft Defender exception list as the included memory reader and DLL injector are identified as threats

 ## Features
 - Executable name and/or Window title recoil profile switching
 - Dynamic recoil profile switching based on memory values